Trusted WordPress tutorials, when you need them most.

 Method 2.
 Set up Redirects Using Simple 301 Redirects

-First thing you need to do is install and activate the Simple 301 Redirects plugin.
+The first thing you need to do is install and activate the Simple 301 Redirects plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » 301 Redirects page.
+Upon activation, you need to visit the Settings » 301 Redirects page.
 Enter your old URL under the ‘Request’ field and enter the new WordPress URL for that page in the ‘Destination’ field.

 Simple 301 redirects

-For more detailed instructions and other ways to setup redirects, take a look at our beginner’s guide to creating redirects in WordPress.
+For more detailed instructions and other ways to set up redirects, take a look at our beginner’s guide to creating redirects in WordPress.

 Step 7: Customizing Your WordPress Site

-WordPress comes with thousands of beautiful themes both paid and free.
+WordPress comes with thousands of beautiful themes, both paid and free.
 Take a look at our guide on selecting the perfect theme for WordPress.

 However, the most powerful feature of WordPress is its extensibility, which comes from plugins.
 There are thousands of WordPress plugins that allow you to do almost anything imaginable.

-Take a look at all the plugins we are using on this site in WPBeginner’s Blueprint or see our expert pick of must have WordPress plugins for business websites
+Take a look at all the plugins we are using on this site in WPBeginner’s Blueprint, or see our expert pick of must-have WordPress plugins for business websites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.